GPUOpen-Tools/compressonator/README.md

 Compressonator.exe and a plugins folder under
 \Compressonator\Build\VS2015\(configuration)\(platform)\

+If building in Debug_MD configuration, please make sure the working directory is in \Compressonator\Build\VS2015\Debug_MD\(platform)\

-The GUI tool has dependencies on Qt(V5.4 and up) and CXL - These file are copied from common & CLX folders to the Compressonator.exe folder when the project solution builds "CopyScript"
+The GUI tool has dependencies on Qt(V5.4 and up) and CXL - These file are copied from common & CLX folders to the Compressonator.exe folder when the project solution builds "CopyScript" project.